 Line items can only be associated with deals, and these associations are managed through the CRM associations endpoints.

-For visual representation of how objects relate to one another in HubSpot, check out this diagram.
+For visual representation of how objects relate to one another in HubSpot, check out the Object Relationships section on the "Understanding the CRM" page.